David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 mplrs will only project/eliminate one variable.
 To project/eliminate all variables run multiple times or use the mfel shell script.

 project/eliminate for a V-representation is a much simpler operation which involves extracting the given columns and removing redundancies.
+It is not implemented in mplrs.

 lrsnash installation and usage (Nash equilibria for 2-person matrix games)